tapansiwach/flybits-challenge/README.md

 1. [create an api key](https://developers.google.com/maps/documentation/javascript/get-api-key) for google maps.
 1. copy the maps api key into your local .env file (use the template in .env.example file)
 1. setup a project in your firebase console, and register a web app.
-1. setup firebase firestore and storage in the firebase console.
+1. setup firebase firestore in the firebase console.
 1. copy the firebase config of your project into your local .env file (use the template in .env.example file)
 1. npm install -g firebase-tools && firebase login if using firebase for the first time on your system.
 1. sample data in /sample_data/offers.js can be used while creating new offers